chankruze/TL-WR840N/Installation-Method.md

    ![New Life](https://image.ibb.co/dx4Gko/IMG_20180520_232938.jpg)

-**:!:WARNING!
-For hardware version 13, it is very likely that u-boot will be erased while using this method, as most mediatek SOC models tend to!
-Therefore, do NOT flash sysupgrade image using TFTP!
-Instead, follow the instructions described here: tftp_recovery_de-bricking for the factory image, for OpenWrt image, you must append the bootloader using dd.
-If the bootloader gets overwritten, the only way out is to use a SPI flash programmer to reflash it.**

 TFTP server log may contain info about firmware image name that router requested.
 Something like: `Read request for file <wr841nv8_tp_recovery.bin> .
 Mode octet [21/11 09:45:27.574] `

 For example log in my case: